Small Business Retirement Plans in Louisville, KY

 Benefits of Setting Up a Small Business Retirement Plan in Louisville, KY

-The particular, financial-based advantages to your Louisville, KY small business retirement plan is dependent upon which plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-Over half of workers responded to a survey saying it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+The specific, financial-based benefits for your Louisville, KY small business retirement plan is dependent upon which plan you set up.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Over half of employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Companies and employees will both enjoy:

 Employee Benefits

-• They do not pay taxes on contributions or how the money grew until they withdraw them
+• They do not pay taxes on money they put in or how the money grew until distributed

 Business Benefits